 Considering the short life span of dogs, it’s even more important to make sure they’re eating every nutrient they need to be healthy and happy.
 They don’t have 80+ years to even things out, they only have maybe 15 years, if they’re lucky!

-What Happens When Dogs Have an Incomplete/Unbalanced Diet?
+What Happens When Dogs Eat Unhealthy Dog Food?

 Overall, dogs are pretty tough.
 They can survive on a diet lacking all the nutrients needed to thrive for months or years without obvious symptoms.
 But an unbalanced diet will eventually catch up with them!

 - Weight loss

 - Abnormal bones and cartilage

 - Poor wound healing

 - Chronic diarrhea

 - Poor Appetite

 Which Dog Food Should I Feed MY Dog?